mcglasp/squares/README.md

 The purpose of this project is to create a fun and accessible game.
 The primary intended user — or player — is a smartphone user looking to occupy themselves in those moments in the day in which we have a few snatched minutes to kill.

 The quantifiable value to the owner of any game app would be in the potential to attract advertising were it to become a popular game, thereby bringing in income and funding further projects.
 In this specific case, being a first-time builder of a Javascript game, its value is less quantifiable, but no less valid: constructing a basic game in Javascript gives me invaluable experience of coding and a base from which I can develop more complicated games and apps that are outside of the scope of this project.

 #### User Stories

-> * "As a user I want to start the game immediately"
-> * "As a user I want the rules of the game to be immediately obvious... and immediately available!"
 > * "As a user I want feedback as to how well I'm doing on the game"
 > * "As a user I want some control over the colours and sounds"
+> * "As a new user I want the rules of the game to be immediately obvious... and immediately available!"
-> * "As a user I want some control over the difficulty level"
+> * "As a frequent user I want to be able to start the game immediately"
-> * "As a user I want to be able to play this on any of my devices"
+> * "As a frequent user I want to be able to play this on any of my devices"

-*Who is going to play this game, and why?*

-While the below are not 'user stories' as such, I do find it useful to explore who I think might use this app, why they want to use it, and in what scenarios.

-> * "As a working 25-year old I spend a lot of time on public transport... or waiting for it to turn up.
-I'd like something to occupy me whilst I do that.
-As such it shouldn't be too challenging, but I get bored easily, so I'd like to choose how hard to make it!"
->
-> * "As a parent of teenagers, I spend a lot my time running errands; waiting outside their friends' houses to pick them up, for example.
-I always have my phone with me, so something I can do while I'm waiting would be great!
-I'm usually in the car and it's usually late, so please don't make it too blinding to look at!"
->
-> * "As a young teen with a smartphone I'm looking for ways to avoid questions from my parents, and games that I can load instantly are a good way to look busy.
-It definitely shouldn't be too obvious that I'm playing a game, so sounds that I can't control are a no-no!"
->
-> * "I eat lunch at my desk, and I'm terrible at crosswords, so I tend to play low-commitment games on my computer while I eat."
+> * "As a frequent user I want some control over the difficulty level"
+> * "As a frequent user I want to know if I'm beating my top score"

+Key Aims

 Essentially, this game aims to be a five-minute boredom-buster.
-As the user stories illustrate, there are many situations in everyday life that call for a few moments of mindless escapism
+There are many situations in everyday life that call for a few moments of mindless escapism
 — queuing at the Post Office, for example — and this project aims to meet that need.
 It should be extremely quick to load, effortless to learn, and with a difficulty increase that does not frustrate, while still offering a developing level of challenge.

 Above all it should be designed with a mobile-first approach.
 It will, of course, be playable by iPad and laptop/desktop users, but it is expected that game play will be overwhelmingly via handheld devices in the situations outlined above.